wiseman-timelord/Chat-VulkanLlama/README.md

 4) "Tell me, Wise-Llama, what is the purpose of humanity?"

 ### REQUIREMENTS:
-- Windows 7-11, I am guessing, , experimental llama-cpp-python (for GGUF).
+- Windows 8-11 - The official Python 3.9 wont run on earlier versions of windows, but the batches will.
+Though if need be, then earlier versions of python can be installed/used see below.
 - Python 3.9 non-Wsl (libraries `./data/requirements.txt`).
 Want to try other versions, then change "Python39" in the batch files to say "Python310", or whatever, in all cases.
 It will find it unless its in a wierd location.
-- Large Language Models in Llama 3 GGUF format, I advise "L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix", 8B is probably Optimal, the better q3s and most q4s, will be able to handle the text processing.
+- Large Language Models in Llama 3 GGUF format, I advise "L3-8B-Stheno-v3.2-GGUF-IQ-Imatrix", 8B is probably Optimal, the better q3s and most q4s, will be able to handle the text processing prompts.

 ### FUTURE PLANS:
-1) Allow user to assign syntax presets to models.
+1) Allow user to assign syntax presets to models (ah thats what the maps are for!).
-2) Implement AI-generated theme prompts.
+2) Implement AI-generated theme prompts, to generate the rp aspects, such as random meetings, etc.
-3) Explore integrating stable diffusion models for AI-generated maps and scenarios.
+3) Explore integrating stable diffusion models for AI-generated maps and scenarios, there are some in gguf.
+If maps were able to be generated, and the user types in the name of the place to go, then little else need be done other than

-### WARNINGS:
-- Experimental llama-cpp-python might break GGML support—use caution or backups.

 ## DISCLAIMER:
 - Refer to License.Txt for terms covering usage, distribution, and modifications.